-This page is intended to answer common questions and provide information for developers that are creating software to output or read Cabrillo format log files.
+This page is intended to provide information for developers that are creating software to output or read Cabrillo format log files.

-- Cabrillo V3 is intended to be backwards compatible with previous versions of Cabrillo.
+Cabrillo V3 is intended to be backward compatible with previous versions of Cabrillo.
 Therefore if people submit logs that were created by Cabrillo v2-compliant loggers, their logs will still be accepted by Cabrillo v3 email robots.

 QSO: 14042 CW 1997-11-03 0101 N5KO 1211 B 74 SCV KA5WSS/VE3 1071 A 74 ON QSO: 14042 CW 1997-11-03 0102 N5KO 1212 B 74 SCV NJ2L 1122 B 81 WNY QSO: 14042 CW 1997-11-03 0102 N5KO 1213 B 74 SCV K9ZO 902 A 69 IL